Dr. Tamara Zach MD

 • Slowed reaction time

-• Sleep disturbances — sleeping more or less than usual
+• Sleeping much more or much less than usual

 • Your child has had multiple concussions

-• Headaches are severe, worsening, or daily
+• Headaches are daily, severe, or getting worse

 Schedule with Dr. Tamara Zach MD